Wesxdz/kahlo-yawn/_posts/embryode.md

 Unrequited fantasy is such a tragedy.
 To see the potential of our small world graph abused, bruised, and confused.
 Fiction is a failure of imagination to grow up into graph imagination.
-Embryode genome endowment is our answer to how we may begin to.
+Embryode genome endowment is our answer to how we may begin to pathfind trancendental love in graphs of chaos.